8Sided Blog

 And yet, in the days following the election, as criticisms of the company mounted, Facebook CEO Mark Zuckerberg downplayed and denied the issue—a defensiveness that says even more about the company than the fake news scandal itself.
 Zuckerberg’s response points to a problem deeper than any bogus story, one that won’t be fixed by cutting some shady websites out of its advertising network.
 The problem is Facebook’s refusal to own up to its increasingly dominant role in the news media.
 It’s one that is unlikely to go away, even if the fake news does.

-Filed Under: Uncategorized Tagged With: Facebook, Politics, Social Media, The Media
+Categories // Uncategorized Tags // Facebook, Politics, Social Media, The Media

 “A Battle That Is Primarily Being Conducted By Avatars”